Bgeninatti/pythonium/README.md

 Once the command finishes you should have a ``<sector>.gif`` file and a ``<sector>.log``, where ``<sector>`` is a unique code generated for the game.

-* ``<sector>.gif``: This is an animation showing how the galaxy ownership changed along the game, which planets belongs to each player, ships movements, combats and the score on each turn.
+* ``<sector>.gif``: This is an animation showing how the planets ownership, ship movements and score along the game.

-* ``<sector>.log``: Contain the logs with all the relevant events during the game.
+* ``<sector>.log``: Logs with all the relevant events during the game.

 ## Multiplayer mode

-Pythonium allows up to two players per game, and you can test it by providing two bots to the ``--players`` argument.
+Pythonium allows to play up to two players in a single game.
+You can test it by providing two bots to the ``--players`` argument.

 ```